 e.r.p. (dBm)  EIRP (dBm)  2.15

-b) The repeater or NCR shall transmit with maximum power declared by the manufacturer with all transmitters active.
-Set the repeater or NCR to transmit a signal as stated in clause 4.5.
+b) The RF repeater or NCR shall transmit with maximum power declared by the manufacturer with all transmitters active.
+Set the RF repeater or NCR to transmit a signal as stated in clause 4.5.

 c) The received power shall be measured over the frequency range from 30 MHz to FDL,low - ΔfOBUE and from FDL,high + ΔfOBUE up to 12750 MHz.
 For some operating bands, the upper limit is higher than 12.75 GHz in order to comply with the 5th harmonic limit of the downlink operating band, as specified in ITU-R SM.329 [19].
 The video bandwidth shall be approximately three times the resolution bandwidth.
 If this video bandwidth is not available on the measuring receiver, it shall be the maximum available and at least 1 MHz.
 Unless otherwise stated, all measurements are done as mean power (RMS).